xiaohutai/bolt-theme-starter/README.md

 - Install this theme via the Bolt backend at `/bolt/extensions`.
 - Do a `composer require xiaohutai/bolt-theme-starter` in your Bolt's `extensions` folder.

-For making pull requests, you need to navigate to your Bolt's `themes` folder,
+For making pull requests, navigate to your Bolt's `themes` folder and `git clone`:
-then:

 ```sh
 git clone git@github.com:xiaohutai/bolt-theme-starter.git